lilarin/SCP-079-Discord-bot/README.md

 3. **Environment variables configuration:**

-   Rename the `.env.example` file and fill in the required credentials.
+   Rename the `.env.example` file and fill in the required credentials

 4. **Database migration:**
    The project uses `aerich` for database migrations with Tortoise ORM.
 Run the following command to init the database: